Syedadnan32/Netflix-Data-Exploration-with-SQL/README.md

     total_count DESC;

---10-- count of movies listed_in Netflix
+--12-- count of different movies  listed_in Netflix ?

 SELECT
 	LISTED_IN,
 	COUNT(SHOW_ID) AS LISTED_IN_COUNT